Skip to content

 Learn how different organizations communicate about PFAS online, such as the kind of language used and how they portray the risks associated with PFAS.

-Effective PFAS Communications
+Effective PFAS communications

 Learn how to create online PFAS outreach materials that encourage the public’s engagement.